-6 It can be said that in the case of khul', Courts in Pakistan did not resort to ijtihad per se but rather applied the Sunnah of the Prophet (PBUH) and the Maliki school of thought without impossible when the Privy Council was incharge.
+6 It can be said that in the case of khul+, Courts in Pakistan did not resort to ijtihad per se but rather applied the Sunnah of the Prophet (PBUH) and the Maliki school of thought without impossible when the Privy Council was incharge.
 Fourthly, in Balqis Fatima, the Court praised a living scholar's work without examining him in the Court.7 This was very unique and unusual.
-Fifthly, in Khurshid Bibi, it was observed by the Supreme Court that "The subordinate Courts, the District Judges and the Judges of the High Courts, in Pakistan, occupy a position akin to that of a Qazi [Judge], since they could affect a divorce on any ground on which it could be granted under the Muslim [Islamic] Law."
-Finally, in Balqis Fatima, the Court considered its status and role and acted as if it was bestowed with the Divine authority under Islamic law within the State of Pakistan to interpret Islamic law, and in doing so, be allowed to deviate from the well-known and established opinions of Muslim jurists.
+Fifthly, in Khurshid Bibi, it was observed by the Supreme Court that "The subordinate Courts, the District Judges and the Judges of the High Courts, in Pakistan, occupy a position akin to that of a Qazi [Judge], since they could affect a divorce on any ground on which it could be granted under the Muslim [Islamic] Law."8 Finally, in Balqis Fatima, the Court considered its status and role and acted as if it was bestowed with the Divine authority under Islamic law within the State of Pakistan to interpret Islamic law, and in doing so, be allowed to deviate from the well-known and established opinions of Muslim jurists.
 This last point is probably more important than the ruling itself because it is exactly this point which other courts followed.
-Khurshid Bibi has endorsed taking into consideration its interpretation by the majority of Muslim jurists.
-Since the topic of ijtihad, the domain of mujtahid, and the modes of ijtihad are complex rather than simple, therefore, any statement to the effect that the Pakistani Courts resorted to ijtihad, would be a sweeping one.
-For details, see this author's, "The Law of Khul' in Islamic Law and Legal System of Pakistan: The Sunnah of the Prophet or Judicial Ijtihad?" forthcoming.
+Khurshid Bibi has endorsed

-- The Court relied on Abu-1 'Ala Mawdudi's interpretation of khul' in his book Huqooq Al-Zawjain.
+- 7 The Court relied on Abu-l 'Ala Mawdudi's interpretation of khul' in his book Huqooq Al-Zawjain.
 Carroll argues that "It is extremely unusual for the opinions of a living person not examined in the Court to be cited in a judicial decision."
 See, Lucy Carroll, "Qur'an 2:229: "A Charter Granted to the Wife"?
 Judicial Khul' in Pakistan" Islamic Law and Society 3:1 (1996), 103 - PLD 1967 S C 97 at page 134; per S.A.
-Mahmood, J. It is this aspect of Khurshid Bibi that has caused a stir among the religious clerics ('ulama) in Pakistan who have delivered a scathing attack on this ruling.
+Mahmood, J. It is this aspect of Khurshid Bibi that 8 has caused a stir among the religious clerics ('ulama) in Pakistan who have delivered a scathing attack on this ruling.
 See, for instance, Muhammad Taqi Uthmani, "Islam me khul' ki haqiqat" (The Reality of Khul' Under Islamic Law), in Figi Magalat (Karachi: Maiman Publishers, 1996), 2:137-194.
 Just when I was busy in the initial draft of this article in June 2011, an interesting story was reported in the local newspapers.
 According to the report, a woman, Maryam Khatoon, in village Thoha in tehsil Talagang (near Rawalpindi), married one Shaukat Ali three years earlier.
 Two years later they developed differences and the wife demanded khul'which the Family Court granted and she married another man but the village's cleric refused to solemnize the nikah and the woman and her new husband got married at a local court in Talagang city.
 On 24th June, 2011, three clerics from the village issued a fatwa (religious ruling) from the mosque's loudspeakers declaring the new couple to have committed adultery and thereby liable to death.
 The local police registered a case against the three clerics."
 See, Dawn, 28 June 2011, 17.
 Such rulings have very serious repercussions because they challenge the State's authority, amounting to a parallel judicial system, and the 'ulama, with the support of the people, want to take the law into their own hands.